 Ben Palmer is Artistic Director of Covent Garden Sinfonia, which, under his leadership since 2007, has firmly established itself as one of London's most dynamic and versatile chamber orchestras.
 From the 2017/18 season he is Chief Conductor of the Deutsche Philharmonie Merck, opening his tenure with a performance of Mahler's Fourth Symphony featuring soprano Carolyn Sampson.

-This season he will make his debuts with the Czech National Symphony Orchestra (touring throughout Europe and the UK), the Royal Northern Sinfonia, the Orchestra of Welsh National Opera and Opera North, Grimethorpe Colliery Band, and Southbank Sinfonia, as well as returning to the BBC Singers in a programme with actor Simon Callow, recorded for broadcast on Christmas Day.
+This season he will make his debut with the Czech National Symphony Orchestra (touring throughout Europe and the UK), the Royal Northern Sinfonia, the Deutsches Filmorchester Babelsberg, the Orchestras of Welsh National Opera and Opera North, Grimethorpe Colliery Band, and Southbank Sinfonia, as well as returning to the BBC Singers for a programme with Simon Callow, recorded for broadcast on Christmas Day.
 In 2018/19 he will appear with the Hallé, the Royal Scottish National Orchestra and the Cinematic Sinfonia, as well as extensive European tours with the CNSO.
-Other recent guest conducting engagements include the London Mozart Players, the Deutsches Kammerorchester Berlin, Aurora Orchestra, the Royal Philharmonic Concert Orchestra, the Orquestra Classica do Sul and Southern Sinfonia.
+Other recent guest conducting engagements include the London Mozart Players, the Royal Philharmonic Concert Orchestra, the Deutsches Kammerorchester Berlin, Aurora Orchestra, the Orquestra Classica do Sul, and Southern Sinfonia.